DimitarPetrov/JavaProject-ChatServer/README.md

 All the users of the application are capable of login in exsisting account or register with unique username and personal password.
 All the active users in the system can be listed and can chat to each other, sending text messages or all types of files.
-You can create chat-rooms or join one from the active list, once joined you can leave or in case you are the creator you can remove the chat room.Chat-rooms store history which is displayed once you join.
+You can create chat-rooms or join one from the active list, once joined you can leave or in case you are the creator you can remove the chat room.
+Chat-rooms keep history which is displayed once you join.
+The code is Unit tested with 60+% of line code coverage.